nicoverbruggen/phpmon/README.md

 ### Want to know more?

 If you want to know more about how this works, I recommend you check out the source code.

-This app isn't very complicated after all.
-In the end, this just (conveniently) executes some shell commands.

 ## 🔧 Build instructions